IlijaMihajlovic/Core-ML-And-Vision-Object-Classifier-Lightweight-Version/README.md

    ![alt text](https://github.com/IlijaMihajlovic/Core-ML-And-Vision-Object-Classifier-Lightweight-Version/blob/master/Images/spinner.png)

+___

-* Here we can see when the model recognizes our fluffy friend mister cat with high accurecy even it never saw this image before or in different words the training and testing dataset we provided the model was without this image.
+* In this image the model recognizes our fluffy friend mister cat with high accurecy even it never saw this image before or in different words the training and testing dataset we provided the model was without this image.

    On the other side is an image the model was unable to recognize and we get the following message through our classification label: I need more data!😬🔍.